brownt47/ChatGPT_Prompts/Students.md

 ---
 ## Study Tips Assignment
 For this assignment students are provided a list of study tips to look over and reflect on which ones they like the best.
-Here I have personalized the replies by copying the student name from the post, add an encouraging reminder on the upcoming final and to sign off with my name.
-Notice it opens the reply by using the students name.
+Here I have personalized the replies by copying the student name from the discussion post, instructed to add an encouraging reminder on the upcoming final, and to sign off with my name.
+Notice it opens the reply by using the students name without being instructed to do so.

 #### Example 3
 ```